 As soon as he told her, the phone in his house rang.
 "Kazuto, it's for you!" his mother called out.

-His heart thumping in anticipation, he took the phone and retreated back to his bedroom.
+His heart thumping in anticipation, he took the phone quickly and retreated to his bedroom.
 "Yes?"

 In the six months since he had emerged from the death game with his life intact, he had had time to think deeply about Asuna.
-The circumstances of them constantly being in danger had prevented this kind of introspection earlier.
+The constant danger had prevented this kind of introspection earlier.
 Now he had come to the conclusion that he was in love with her.
 And why not?
 Even something like playing some stupid trivia game with her had ended up meaning a lot to him.

 "Asuna, does this mean we're going to see each other finally?
 This weekend, are we-?"